Abjad/abjad/abjad/docs/source/developer_documentation/coding_standards/index.rst

 Tests
 -----

-Author one ``py.test`` test file for every module-level function.
+Author one ``pytest`` test file for every module-level function.

-Author one ``py.test`` test file for every bound method in the public interface of a class.
+Author one ``pytest`` test file for every bound method in the public interface of a class.

 Author one ``doctest`` for every public function, method or property.